YottaDB/YDBDoc/AdminOpsGuide/tls.rst

      };

-The environment variable gtmtls_passwd_<tlsid> must specify an obfuscated version of the password for the client's private key.
+The environment variable ydb_tls_passwd_<tlsid> must specify an obfuscated version of the password for the client's private key.
 Use the maskpass utility provided with your YottaDB distribution to create an obfuscated password.

 The supported OpenSSL options are as follows: